quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part14_A_Powerful_Shor.md

 :p How can you solve for the unknown quantity in inverse proportion problems?
 ??x
-In inverse proportions, if one variable increases while the other decreases at a fixed product, the relationship can be expressed as \(xy = k\), where \(k\) is a constant.
+In inverse proportions, if one variable increases while the other decreases at a fixed product, the relationship can be expressed as $xy = k $, where $ k$ is a constant.
 For example, if more workers (W) are hired to complete a job in less time (T), their relationship would follow:
 ```
 W1 * T1 = W2 * T2
 ```